-Complete a CPOMs incident or the reporting form (Appendix 3) available in your safeguarding box / staff room noticeboard and hand it directly to the appropriate person.
+Complete a CPOMs incident or the reporting form (Appendix 3) available in the E Safeguarding file / staff room noticeboard and hand it directly to the appropriate person.
 Do not leave it in their pigeon hole or on their desk for them to 'find'.
 It may be urgent and require an immediate response.
-If the DSL or deputy is not available contact the MASH team on 0300 555 0050.
-Out of hours 0300 555 8574